Online Modified Greedy Algorithm for Storage Control under Uncertainty: Numerical Experiments

 We first test our algorithm in a simple setting where the analytical solution for the optimal control policy is available, so that the algorithm performance can be compared against the true optimal costs.
 We consider the problem of using energy storage to minimize the energy imbalance as studied in \cite{SuEGTPS}, where it is shown that greedy storage operation is optimal if $\la = 1$ and if the following cost is considered

 As in \cite{SuEGTPS}, we specify storage parameters in per unit, and $\bmin = 0$.
 Let $\muC = \muD = 1$ so that the parameterization of storage operation here is equivalent to that of \cite{SuEGTPS}.
 We assume each time period represents an hour, and $-\umin = \umax = (1/10) \bmax$.
-In order to evaluate the performance, we simulate the $\d_t$ process by drawing i.i.d. samples from zero-mean Laplace distribution with standard deviation $\sigma_\d = 0.149$ per unit obtained from NREL data \cite{SuEGTPS}.
+In order to evaluate the performance, we simulate the $\d_t$ process by drawing i.i.d. samples from zero-mean Laplace distribution with standard deviation $\sigma_\d = 0.149$ per unit (p.u.) obtained from NREL data \cite{SuEGTPS}.
 The time horizon for the simulation is chosen to be $T=1000$.
-Figure~\ref{fig:3} (left panel) depicts the performance of OMG and the optimal cost $J^\star$ obtained from the greedy policy, where it is shown that the performance of OMG is near-optimal, and is better than what the (worst-case) sub-optimality bound predicts. \footnote{By an abuse of notation, in this section, we use $J^\star$ to denote the results from simulation, which are estimates of the true expectations.}
+Figure~\ref{fig:3} (left panel) depicts the performance of OMG and the optimal cost $J^\star$ obtained from the greedy policy, where it is shown that the costs of OMG are close to the optimal costs, and are better than what the (worst-case) sub-optimality bound predicts. \footnote{By an abuse of notation, in this section, we use $J^\star$ to denote the results from simulation, which are estimates of the true expectations.}

 A slight modification of the cost function would render a problem which does not have an analytical solution.
 Consider the setting where only unsatisfied demand is penalized with a higher penalty during the day ($7$ am to $7$ pm):